Subscribe to The Sewers of Paris

-The Sewers of Paris is a podcast about how entertainment changed the lives of gay men.
+The Sewers of Paris is a podcast about how entertainment changed the lives of queer people.
 Each week, a different guest reveals personal stories of the books, movies, music, and shows that made them who they are, opening up about their secret struggles, hidden passions, and surprising triumphs.

 You can find episodes in the iTunes store, or read shownotes and listen to episodes in your browser here.